CarnetApp/CarnetDocumentation/README.md

 - Windows / Mac OS electron app
 - Many things I don't think about right now

+## Sync Online version with Android

+https://carnet.live is nothing more than a nextcloud server, so select Nextcloud and fill server / username / password

 ## Zoom in

 ### Notes overview